Nightmare Fuel: The Wolf Among Us

 - Bigby himself when he finally decides to go all out.
 It's easy to see why all the other Fables are scared of him as he is easily the strongest of them in terms of raw power and durability.
 Knowing he was roaming the countryside in the Homelands must of made every trip into the wild sheer terror.

 - The sheer amount of punishment that Fables can take before dying is often horrifying.
 Their durability allows them to survive far longer from injuries that would kill humans several times over.
-While this is often to their advantage sometimes even they take wounds that cannot survive, but it still takes them a very, very long time to succumb to the injuries leaving them to suffer.
+While this is often to their advantage, sometimes even they take wounds that cannot be survived.
+That said, it still takes them a very, very long time to succumb to the injuries, leaving them to suffer.